httpwg/wg-materials/ietf103/minutes.md

 EKR: DNS hijacking is the threat.

-Mike: Missisued certificates would cover both domains and coalescing would cover it up.
+Mike: Misissued certificates would cover both domains and coalescing would cover it up.

 EKR: This was Sleevi's objection to removing the DNS check from coalescing.